-Portuguese Guinea was a West African colony of Portugal from the late 15th century until 10 September 1974, when it gained independence as Guinea-Bissau.
+Portuguese Guinea was a West African colony of Portugal from the late 15th century until 1973 when it declared independence from Portugal as Guinea-Bissau.
 The Glorification of Triumph is celebrated in this beautiful banknote.

 The beautiful artwork on the back of this banknote is the allegory named “Apoteose ao Triunfo”, which translates from the Portuguese as, the “Glorification of Triumph”.
 In the foreground are men and women and children bringing forth in celebration the bounty of the land.
 And in the background, as if illustrating what is in their minds as they celebrate, are universal images of triumph and glory.
 In the foreground, the man standing on the right is holding an arade, a classic farming instrument of the region.
 Everywhere there is bounty.
 In the lower right there is a chicken and a goat.
 In the center foreground there are baskets abounding with the tropical fruits of the land.
 Standing on the right, a woman is holding a basket of fish, while seated on the left, one is pouring a cup of nectar.
 All the while, musical instruments are being played.